XmrLzrd/Crypto-stuff/README.md

 ## detailed-description
-A collection of tools and resources useful for OSINT investigations on **cryptocurrencies and blockchain analysis**.
+A collection of tools and resources useful for investigations on **cryptocurrencies and blockchain analysis**.
-This list is not exhaustive — most of what you find here is related to investigations I've personally conducted.
-Feel free to fork, share, and contribute any additional tools or insights.

 ## 🔖 Tagging System
 - 🔍 Blockchain Explorer